WildlifeConservationSocietyCI/WelikiaDisturbance/README.md

 Save the landscape file in the same location as the ASCII files (inputs).
 This is important because FARSITE will have issues running if all files are **NOT** in the same directory.

-Next, you will create a project (.PRJ) file using the newly created landscape (.LCP) file and initial inputs (Welikia full extent inputs) that include
+Next, you will create a project (.FPJ) file using the newly created landscape (.LCP) file and initial inputs (Welikia full extent inputs) that include
 - Adjustments (fuel_adjustment.adj)
 - Moistures (fuel_moisture.fms)